 - The powder coat is excellent.

 - The tube can scratch up your barbell’s sleeves.

-The Rogue Monster Landmine 2.0 is one of my favorite pieces of equipments in my garage gym.
-For $125, Rogue has delivered a user friendly, easy to relocate product that does exactly what it’s supposed to do without taking up much space.
+The Rogue Monster Landmine 2.0 is one of my favorite pieces of equipment in my garage gym.
+For $193, Rogue has delivered a user-friendly, easy-to-relocate product that does exactly what it’s supposed to do without taking up much space.

 Here’s a quick look at the knurled knob with the landmine 2.0: